-The humanities have had a traditional and ongoing role in wrestling with the evolving cultural canon.
+The study of humanities has had a traditional and ongoing role in wrestling with the evolving cultural canon.
 They explore narratives, struggle with ideas, and are at home with difficult questions.
-Through the investigation of the values, knowledge, and experience of our humanity - articulated in history, languages, literature, philosophy, and religion-students completing a humanities general education course will be able to:
+Through the investigation of the values, knowledge, and experience of our humanity - articulated in history, languages, literature, philosophy, and religion - students completing a humanities general education course will be able to: